-Research Councils UK (RCUK) typically increases its stipend and fee levels annually in line with inflation, based on the Treasury GDP deflator.
-The University of East Anglia always uses at least the minimum fee level recommended by RCUK when setting its Home/EU tuition fees for postgraduate research.
-The RCUK minimum stipend level is frequently used as a guide by other studentship providers.
+UK Research and Innovation (UKRI) typically increases its stipend and fee levels annually in line with inflation, based on the Treasury GDP deflator.
+The University of East Anglia always uses at least the minimum fee level recommended by UKRI when setting its Home tuition fees for postgraduate research.
+The UKRI minimum stipend level is frequently used as a guide by other studentship providers.

-The minimum stipend will increase in line with the GDP deflator and this remains the start-point for determining minimum stipend levels.
-This gives the national minimum doctoral stipend for 2016/17 as £14,296 and for 2017/18 as £14,553.
+The minimum stipend will increase in line with the GDP deflator and this remains the start-point for determining minimum stipend levels and this gives the national minimum doctoral stipend for 2020/21 is £15285.

-The indicative fee level will increase in line with the GDP deflator and this gives £4,121 for 2016/17 and £4,195 for 2017/18.
+The indicative fee level for 2020/21 will increase in line with the GDP deflator and this gives £4407.
 For planning purposes, research organisations should note that whilst the GDP deflator remains the basis for determining indicative fee levels, it will remain under review.
-(RCUK web site)
+(UKRI web site)

-What is RCUK? - About Research Councils UK
+What is UKRI? - About UK Research and Innovation

 If you have any questions, please contact Postgraduate Research Admissions Enquiries on firstname.lastname@example.org or +44 (0)1603 59 1709.